Liberal Alliance (Denmark): Ideology and platform

 The Liberal Alliance has supported the rights of same-sex couples to marry and adopt, helping to pass both into law.
 The party opposed the reintroduction of border controls in 2011 and supported the dismantling of them later in that year.
 It supports ending the ban on foreigners owning holiday homes in Denmark.
 On 30 August 2011, with 5.0% voter support, Simon Emil Ammitzbøll-Bille told on air to Danish Radio that a vote for the Liberal Alliance is a vote for free hashish.
 Voter support increased to 7.5% following the statement.
 In parliament, the party supported the reduction of vehicle registration fees.

-After 2019, the party has become vocally critical of what it deems as "woke ideology" in universities and public education.
-The party is opposed to legal gender-change for minors, and to drag shows being shown to children.
+After 2019, some members of Liberal Alliance, particularly Henrik Dahl, have become vocally critical of what it deems as "woke ideology" in universities and public education.
+The party is opposed to gender-change surgery for minors.
+Some members are also critical of involving gender politics in educational areas.